mattkimber/openttd_villages_is_villages/readme.txt

 Industries which do not produce any output (either non-producing sink industries or dormant factories) are considered served if there is a station within their vicinity.

+== Economic Settings ==

+Economic settings are designed to increase difficulty for solo games, or level the playing field in multiplayer by providing gameplay elements that are harder for large and profitable companies to overcome.

+The current settings available are:

+* Corporation Tax applies a fixed rate of tax to the company's pre-tax profit for the previous year.
+When playing with this enabled you can expect a large tax bill every January!
+This significantly reduces the advantage for a player who leaves a profitable company running without continuing to invest in their network.

 == Large Maps ==